SamBonheure/PaymentGateway/README.md

 # Improvements
 - Connect to a datastore instead of using a in memory store (NoSQL seems approriate)
+- Add better resilience through retry/circuit break functionality to external bank (Eg: Poly)
-- We should have a pre-defined list of merchants and its details
+- We should have store pre-defined list of merchants and its details
 - More elegant tests, add Performance/Acceptance tests
+- Add API metrics with something like prometheus
+- Connect Serilog to cloud for centralized logging, or implement something like appinsights/sentry.io